allanolive/tictactoe-client/README.md

-UNSOLVED PROBLEMS:

-- properly store number of games played by user
-- properly display in user interface number og games played
-- change over in games to true when game is over
-- display invalid moves by current player
-- remove errors from console
-- improve user interface and effects

 USER STORIES:

 User story 1 - I will want to be able to sign up in order to be able to access